 Here in Chesapeake Country, we have an abundance of evergreen plants to choose from.
 Many — but not all — narrowleaf greens will hold their needles if you treat them right, while adding beauty and aroma to your home.
 For long-lasting holiday greens, gather arborvitae, Canaan fir, Douglas fir, junipers, Nordman red cedar, red pine, Scots pine and white pine.

 Many broadleaf evergreens will also hold up throughout the holidays.
 Choose from American holly, cherry laurel, Chinese holly, English holly, English ivy, mountain laurel, pachysandra, periwinkle, rhododendron and southern magnolia.
 Japanese hollies are plentiful, but their foliage does not stay as attractive for as long as the other varieties.

-Boxwoods, another long-lasting holiday green, take another pruning approach, borrowed from Colonial times: breaking off branches for making decorations.
+Back in colonial days, gardeners pruned their boxwoods by breaking branches just prior to the holidays for use in making decorations.
 In cold weather, boxwood branches become very brittle and can easily be broken from the main stems.
 This may seem crude, but it is a very effective method of pruning boxwood and making maximum use of the prunings.

 Still another advantage of breaking branches is that you reduce the chance of spreading canker diseases from plant to plant.
-Pruning boxwoods during summer months with hedge or pruning shears increases your odds of spreading these diseases from plant to plant with the tools.
+Pruning boxwoods with shears during the summer increases the chance of spreading canker-causing diseases from plant to plant.

 Ask The Bay Gardener your questions at DR.FRGouin@gmail.com.
 Please include your name and address.